Eastern Zone massacres: Massacres

 The series of massacres which took place in 1978 were the most serious of all of the massacres which took place during the Pol Pot regime's genocide.
 It was described as a "massive and indiscriminate purges of party, army and people alike".
 Of a population of about 1.5 million in the Eastern Zone, it is estimated that 250,000 people were killed during the last six months of 1978.
+This is the zone where the Cham people, the most persecuted minority at that time, were mostly present.
+Where in this massacre, they were most affected and almost faced extinction.

 So Phim, the East Zone commander was forced to commit suicide in one raid.
 Many Khmer Rouge cadres fled to Vietnam in order to avoid being purged, one of them was Hun Sen, who later returned as one of the leaders of the Vietnamese-sponsored rebel army and became the Prime Minister of Cambodia.

-Other massacres of Eastern Zone Khmers
+Other massacres

-At the same time, the Khmer Rouge cadres also killed hundreds of thousands of Khmers in other zones after being deported there from the eastern zone.
+At the same time, the Khmer Rouge cadres also killed hundreds of thousands of Khmer opponents - and civilians, Vietnamese, and Chams in other zones after being deported there from the eastern zone.

 All Khmers from the eastern zone were forced to wear blue scarves to easily identify them for execution.
 One eyewitness recalls how a trainload of 3,000 eastern zone people were all executed upon arrival to Battambang.